dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator2-source](images/indicators/indicator2-source.png)

 The immunization data set is seperated into Donor 1 and Donor 2.
 If we take the total for this data element without seperating it by these attribute categories, we will get the wrong value.
-We need to add in the attribute category to our numerator; but there is no option to review the attribute categories whe we are editing the indicator!
+We need to add in the attribute category to our numerator; but there is no option to review the attribute categories when we are editing the indicator!

 We can add this into our formula but it is a bit of a hidden feature.
 We need to find the id of the attribute category option combination, then we can add it into our indicator.